skylynf/skylynf.github.io/_pages/about.md

 Competed with many people whose GPAs were greater than 3.8 and won the university's motto scholarship, very proud of it.

-![Me at Library](/images/me_at_lib.png "Me at Library")
+![Me at Library](/images/me_at_lib.png "Me at Library") Me at Library, @SUSTech Wechat Channel

-![Me at Conference](/images/me_at_conf.jpg "Me at Conference")
+![Me at Conference](/images/me_at_conf.jpg "Me at Conference") Me at Conference

 ## Background